vmware-workloads/aap-api/installer/README.md

 Installs the AAP API ABX action, custom resource and secrets as defined in the config file.

+## Prerequisites

+-   Aria Automation 8.16 or higher
+-   (Python installer) Python 3.10 or higher on the machine where the script will be executed

+Download and copy the files into a local directory

+## Files
+- `config.json`: installer configuration file.
+- `install.ps1`: Windows installer.
+- `install.py`: Python installer.
+- `aao_api.py`: aria ABX action to be installed.

 ## Installation

 ### Windows